Clicky

 Johnson, K. A., Woinarski, J. C. Z. and Langford, D. G. (2008).
 Carpentarian Pseudantechinus, Pseudantechinus mimulus.
 In: S. Van Dyck and R. Strahan (eds), The mammals of Australia.
 Third Edition, pp. 71-72.
 Reed New Holland, Sydney, New South Wales, USA.

 Keith, K. (1968).
 Mammals of the Pellew Islands.
-Mimag 19: 19–21. [relevant citation?]
+Mimag 19: 19–21. [relevant reference?]

 Kitchener, D. J. (1991).
-Pseudantechinus mimulus (Thomas, 1906) (Marsupialia: Dasyuridae): Rediscovery and redescription.
+Pseudantechinus mimulus (Thomas, 1906) (Marsupialia: Dasyuridae): rediscovery and redescription.
 Records of the Western Australian Museum 15(1): 191-202.

 Kitchener, D.J. and Caputi, N. (1988).
 A new species of false antechinus (Marsupialia: Dasyuridae) from Western Australia, with remarks on the generic classification within the Parantechini.
 Records of the Western Australian Museum 14(1): 35-59.